Chapter 18.30

 1. Collector and Local.

 a.
 Building Setback.
-Buildings and structures shall be located no closer than 15 feet of the property line adjacent to public right-of-way.
+Buildings and structures shall be located no closer than 15 feet of the property line adjacent to the public right-of-way.
 All setback areas shall be landscaped.

 b.
 Parking Setback.
 Parking areas shall be located no closer than 10 feet of the property line adjacent to the public right-of-way.
 All setback areas shall be landscaped.